doruirimescu/decision-making/README.md

 * Parts: model building, data building, data analysis

 ### Workflow:
+1. Model building:
-1. Model building: Name the model, add parameters, add weights, create/link datasets, store the model
+    1. Name the model
+    2. Add parameters: select type, name, additional arguments (such as value range), normalizer
+    3. Optionally, add weights to the parameters
+    4. Optionally, create or link existing datasets to the model
+    5. Store the model
+2. Data building:
+    1. Gather data
-2. Data building: Gather data, add data points to the dataset corresponding to the selected model, evaluate the model
+    2. Add data points to datasets
+    3. Evaluate (and validate) the model
-3. Data analysis: Filter data, remove outliers, rank, plot, chart
+3. Data analysis:
+    1. Filter data
+    2. Sort data
+    3. Plot data
+    4. Chart data
+    5. Remove outliers

 ### Glossary:
-* **Model:** Defines the object of decision making (apartment, interview candidate, etc)
+* **Model:** Defines the object of decision-making (apartment, interview candidate, etc)
-* **Parameter:** Describes the object of decision making (cost, color, year).
+* **Parameter:** Describes the object of decision-making (cost, color, year).
 Each parameter describes a value and computes a score (0-100).
 The score represents the parameter's normalized value.
 Note: the numerical values are stored in ParameterDatas which are stored in DataPoints.
 Parameters only description and computation.
 * **Normalizer:** A function that transforms a parameter value into a score.
 Ex. an apartment buyer